zapwai/TextGame-Scramble/README.md

 In moderate they are 6 letter words, but you only have 30 seconds until the game ends.

 In hard the length of words increases, along with your clock time.
 But one wrong answer and...

+---

+(words is simply the dictionary file found in /usr/dict/words)